-The website is adaptive to the size of the user's screen, most especially on mobile devices and uses a data compaction and correction system to speed up processing and transmission.
+The website is adaptive to the size of the user's screen, most especially on mobile devices and uses data compaction and correction systems to speed up processing and transmission.

 There are many more items not mentioned above, but you get the idea.
 Also note, not all features are yet implemented.

-Diskery runs on an Apachi server using Linux as it's operating system with MySQL as the core database technology.
+Diskery runs on an Apache server using Linux as it's operating system with MySQL as the core database technology.
 PHP and HTML round out the application component of the software.
 The software and database contents (as of December 2017) were appraised at about $30,000 US in value - just the raw system alone if it were to be recreated.

 File record #: 2

 - Help Subjects Menu

 - Mission Statement